-Janiqueel finds out what HKTDC is all about and what it offers through its web presence and trade fairs.
+Janiqueel finds out what HKTDC is all about and what it offers through its trade fairs and online platform.

 The HKTDC’s mission is to create opportunities for Hong Kong companies.
-We focus on delivering value by promoting trade in goods and services while connecting the world’s small- and medium-sized enterprises (SMEs) through Hong Kong’s business platform.
-In striving to be the best trade promotion organisation in the world, the HKTDC is committed to Developing and expanding new frontiers by exploring, learning, and innovating; Building on Hong Kong’s economic success through global business; Creating and delivering value to our customers; Maintaining trust, respect and openness in all our relationships.
+They focus on delivering value by promoting trade in goods and services while connecting the world’s small- and medium-sized enterprises (SMEs) through Hong Kong’s business platform.
+In striving to be the best trade promotion organisation in the world, the HKTDC is committed to developing and expanding new frontiers by exploring, learning, and innovating; Building on Hong Kong’s economic success through global business; Creating and delivering value to their customers; Maintaining trust, respect and openness in all the relationships.

 For starters, I found that HKTDC is the Hong Kong Trade Development Council.
 “Merchant Court” was an apt phrase for the luncheon as connecting merchants and clients is the raison d’etre of HKTDC.
 So, as an influencer of note, janiqueel fit right in.
-Not a merchant; not a client but rather a conduit between the two, janiqueel is a bit like HKTDC in that this blog seeks to highlight products and services aimed at the discriminating and creative consumer.
-That’s basically what HKTDC does on a large scale complete with events, conferences, and online sales.
+Not a merchant; not a client but rather a conduit between the two, janiqueel is a bit like HKTDC in that this blog seeks to highlight products and services aimed at the business partners.
+That’s basically what HKTDC does on a large scale complete with events, conferences, and online platforms.
 For janiqueel, the luncheon provided networking opportunities to the max and a glimpse into the world of HKTDC.

 Toys and Games Fair;

 Baby Products Fair;